 Images are important for presentation purposes.
 They make a page more interesting and easier to understand.

-One of the biggest problems with images is that they add to the loading speed of a page.
+The biggest problems with images are that search engines don’t understand them and that they add to the loading speed of a page.

 - Use original images.
 If you need to use an existing image from the web you need to reference the source.

-- Optimise the size of the images – the smaller the size (in bytes) of the image the better.
+- Optimize the size of the images – the smaller the size (in bytes) of the image the better.

 - Use an ALT tag to describe the image – This helps search engines understand what the image is about.